1957 Pacific typhoon season: Typhoon Rose

 About two weeks after Tropical Storm 01W dissipated over the Philippines, a new tropical depression formed to the southeast of Guam on January 21.
 Gradual intensification took place as the depression tracked westward.
 The JTWC began monitoring the system as Tropical Storm Rose the following day, with the first advisory on the storm placing maximum winds at 50 mph.
 Rose maintained this intensity for roughly 24 hours before undergoing a brief period of rapid intensification, attaining winds of 110 mph early on January 23.
 For most of the day, the now Category 2 typhoon, strengthened at a more modest rate before undergoing a second brief period of rapid intensification.
-At the end of the second strengthening phase, Rose had attained its peak intensity just below Category 5 status, on the modern-day Saffir–Simpson Hurricane Scale, with winds of 160 mph, and a minimum pressure of 920 mbar.
+At the end of the second strengthening phase, Rose had attained its peak intensity just at Category 5 status, on the modern-day Saffir–Simpson Hurricane Scale, with winds of 160 mph, and a minimum pressure of 920 mbar.
 Upon attaining this intensity, Rose became the most intense January typhoon on record, surpassing that of Super Typhoon Karen in 1948.

 After attaining its peak intensity, Rose began to take a more northerly track and weakened.
 Late on January 25, Rose rapidly weakened to a low-end typhoon and by January 26, the system had further weakened to a tropical storm.
 The JTWC continued to monitor the weakening tropical storm until January 27, by which time Rose had maximum winds of 40 mph.
 However, the JMA continued monitoring the remnants of Rose as it turned sharply eastward over open waters.
 During the afternoon of January 28, the depression nearly stalled as it turned northward before accelerating and losing its identity south of Japan on January 30.